pegasystems/pega-launchpad-functions/examples/docusign/README.md

 Inputs:

 - envelopeId: The id of the envelope returned from createEnvelope()
-- documentId: The id of the document you want, obtained from a getEnvelopeDocuments() API call
+- documentId: The id of the document you want (ex: "1", "2", etc), obtained from a getEnvelopeDocuments() API call

 Outputs: